enginebai/Algorithms/topics/problems-solutions.md

 * How about repeating elements?
 * What if there are multiple answers?
 * What if there is no answer at all?
+* Does the order of the output result matters?
+Or how should I sort them?
+* Can I assume that all the input are valid?
 * Can we modify the input? (such as updating the references of node pointer in the linked list? or update the value of vertices in the graph?)
 * Does the element present in the input? (`k` in the input range or present?)
 * How is the input stored?